The Best Amsterdam Tours for Kids

 - Anne Frank Story & Private 2-Hour Neighborhood Tour – An interesting walk and talk around Anne Frank’s Amsterdam.
 It does not include tickets to Anne Frank House (which has lines of up to 3 hours) but might very well provide more history and background for kids.
 While Anne Frank’s House is certainly worth it if you get advanced tickets it’s easy for kids to walk through the house and take in very little.
 At least for my kids, when someone is talking and explaining they engage much more.

-- Amsterdam Food Tour – My kids love food tours.
+- Authentic Food Tasting Tour of Jordaan – My kids love food tours.
 You get a history and cultural tour in the guise of sampling chocolate, cheese, and pancakes – and this one is no exception.
-This tour does a 1-hour canal tour on a private boat – which is great.

 The Top 10 Things to Do in Amsterdam with Kids